 How to Grow Marigolds in Pots

-Marigolds are bright, cheerful flowers that are easy to grow in pots.
-With sunlight, warmth, well-prepared soil, and light watering, you can enjoy colorful blooms all season.
+With sunlight, warmth, well prepared soil, and light watering, you can enjoy colorful blooms all season.

 Follow these steps to grow healthy marigolds in containers.